Cat Food Nutrition Guide: Essential Components for a Healthy Cat Diet

 Explanation: Deciphering pet food labels is crucial.
 “Complete & balanced” signifies a nutritionally sound choice, while “grain-free” is often a preference rather than a necessity for most cats.

-5. Choosing the Right Food and Consulting with a Vet
+5. Selecting Food and Consulting with a Vet

 Essential Nutrients Across Life Stages